ickc/pancritic/README.md

 - If `-d` is used, the others are ignored,
 - if `-r` is used, `-a` is ignored

-It can be used with the pandoc commands, like these (see `build.sh` for more examples):
+It can be used with the pandoc commands, like these:

 ```bash
 ## Showing Difference and not overwriting